solita/ade-notify-api-reference-aws/README.md

 ```

 ### Adding new file
 Add new table to configuration file.
 Configuration file can be either JSON or YAML format, it is up to your project to decide.
+In example, there are files in both formats.

+You can add new files/tables to be notified in the following way:
+1. Update JSON/YAML file in notify_api_config/dev/configuration
+2. Deploy CDK with Github Actions or other method
+3. If new files arrive to landing bucket and ID matches with config file, new notifications are created to Notify API

+User guide for Notify API to be added to ade.document360.io

 ### Deployment
 Notify API configuration is uploaded from notify_api_config/dev/configuration/notify_api_configuration.json to S3 during deployment.